xxradar/debugging_kubernetes/readme.md

 nginx-deployment-7848d4b86f-672tn   0/1     Terminating   0          64s
 nginx-deployment-89cfdb59c-mdr89    2/2     Running       0          12s
 ```
 As you can see the running pods are terminated and replaced by new pods.
-Also note the 2/2 indicating we have two running containers in the pod.
+Also note the `2/2` indicating we have two running containers in the pod.
-We can verify this
+We can list the container images like this
 ```
 kubectl get deploy/nginx-deployment -o jsonpath='{.spec.template.spec.containers[:2].image}'
 ```